fsquillace/kyrat/README.md

 kyrat is a ssh wrapper that allows to source local dotfiles on a ssh session to a remote host.
 No installations or root access on the remote host are required.
-It works either from/to a Linux or OSX machine.
+It works either from/to a Linux or OSX machines.

 *kyrat* can transfer to the remote host and source the following dotfiles: